RoboJackets/robocup-software/doc/training2017/ptsd.md

 print("a is greater than 9" if a > 9 else "a is less than 9")
 ```

-    RoboCup is great!
-    RoboCup is the best!
-    a is greater than 2!
-    a is > 2 and < 10
-    a is greater than 3
-    a is less than 9

 ## Loops and range()